PaddlePaddle/PaddleDetection/deploy/pptracking/README_en.md

 English | [简体中文](README_cn.md)

-# Real time Multi-Object Tracking system PP-Tracking
+# Real-time Multi-Object Tracking system PP-Tracking

 PP-Tracking is the first open source real-time Multi-Object Tracking system, and it is based on PaddlePaddle deep learning framework.
 It has rich models, wide application and high efficiency deployment.